MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Add-MgUserChatMember.md

 Add-MgTeamMember -TeamId $teamId -BodyParameter $params

+This example shows how to use the Add-MgUserChatMember Cmdlet.

+To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 3: Add members in bulk to a team using user principal name
 ```powershell
 Import-Module Microsoft.Graph.Teams